 - Applicable fees

-Many of you may be confused with what Biometrics are.
+Many of you may be confused with what Biometrics is.
 Basically, it is just another way for Canada to verify your identity, this time using your fingerprints and facial recognition technology.
 For now, if you have Brazilian citizenship, you do not have to bother with Biometrics unless you apply for permanent residence after the 31st of December, 2018.

-Submit Visa Application
+Step 6 - Submit Your Canadian Visa Application

 Now that you have received your ITA and all of your documents have been prepared you finally need to submit your application for permanent residence.
 Remember to include all the documentation mentioned above and, if Immigration Refugees and Citizenship Canada (IRCC) asks to resend documentation, you must do so.